jameslittle230/jameslittle-dot-me-eleventy/content/pages/books.md

 - Severance - Ling Ma
 - Something Incredibly Wonderful Happens: Frank Oppenheimer and his Astonishing Exploratorium - K.C.
 Cole
 - An Elegant Puzzle: Systems of Engineering Management - Will Larson
+- The Making of Prince of Persia: Journals 1985 – 1993 - Jordan Mechner

 ## 2019